getopenmono/monodocs/articles/c-program-guide-cpp.md

 As promised earlier let us talk briefly about the `public` keyword.
 C++ lets you protect variables and methods on your classes using 3 keyword: `public`, `protected` and `private`.

-So far we only seen *public* in use, because it allows us to access properties from outside the class.
-However, we can use the other keyword to mark variables as inaccessable from outside the class, like this:
+So far we only seen *public* in use, because it allows us to access variables and methods from outside the class.
+However, we can use the other keywords to mark variables or methods as inaccessible from outside the class.
+Take an example like this:

 ```cpp
 class CreditCard